par5ul1/Spacemask/README.md

 # Donations

 Any donation is much appreciated.
-I simply ask for 50 cents so that I can pay for tweaks – as my parents don't think I should spend their money on Cydia – but any amount is perfect (even $0).
+I simply ask for ¢50 so that I can pay for tweaks – as my parents don't think I should spend their money on Cydia – but any amount is perfect (even $0).
 Here's the button in case you wanna help out:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg?longCache=true&style=flat)](https://www.paypal.me/parsuli12/0.50usd)